- Overview: Poland

 - Acts and secondary legislation defining employer and employee rights and obligations

-- Provisions set forth in collective labor agreements and statutes governing employment relationships
+- Provisions outlined in collective labor agreements and statutes governing employment relationships

 Polish Laws Governing Discrimination